 A process agent is an individual or an entity designated to accept legal documents on behalf of a carrier or broker in the event of a legal proceeding.
 In essence, the process agent serves as the company's legal representative within the state.

 Can You Be Your Own Process Agent for BOC-3?

-The question of whether you can be your own process agent might seem like a matter of convenience or cost-saving.
+Whether you can be your own process agent might seem like a matter of convenience or cost-saving.
 However, the answer isn't as straightforward as it may seem.
-How to get California DOT number?
+How to get a California DOT number?
 The FMCSA regulations allow a carrier or broker to serve as their own process agent in the state where they are headquartered or have a physical office.
-In all other states where the company operates but does not have a physical presence, an external process agent must be appointed.
+An external process agent must be appointed in all other states where the company operates but does not have a physical presence.

 Why Can't You Be Your Own Process Agent in All States?